MediaMath/t1-php/README.md

 * Supports adama session cookie authentication out of the box
 * Supports OAuth authentication out of the box
 * Authentication is fully customisable
-* Can convert CSV, XML & JSON API responses to PHP arrays out of the box
+* Can convert CSV, XML & JSON API responses to PHP objects & arrays out of the box
 * Response decoding is fully customisable
 * HTTP transport is fully customisable (Guzzle HTTP transport included)
 * Can cache API responses